 The U.S. Fish and Wildlife Service (USFWS) completed a Final Environmental Assessment for the take of passage (first year birds) Peregrine Falcons (Falco peregrinus) during 2008.
 The USFWS determined that 36 passage birds could be taken east of 100 degrees longitude without having any negative impacts on Peregrine Falcon populations.
 Overall take limits remained at 36 birds since 2009.
 On September 11, 2017 take was increased by the USFWS to 144 individuals, east of 100 degrees longitude.
 Each flyway was allocated 48 individuals.
 This year the USFWS and the Flyway Councils, which have members from each state, developed and approved a plan for take during the winter of 2021.
 During the winter of 2021 the Atlantic Flyway Council allocated the number of falcons to be taken among the Atlantic coastal states.
 This was accomplished by evaluation of two factors.
 These included: (1) the desire of each state to participate; and (2) the geographical distribution of passage falcons along the Atlantic Coast.
 Through this process, Virginia was allotted four passage Peregrine Falcons for the September 20 – October 20, 2021 trapping season.

 Virginia residents and non-residents who are classified as Master or General class falconers are eligible to apply.
 At the sole discretion of the Virginia Department of Wildlife Resources (DWR), however, falconers with limited experience handling and hunting with falcons may be excluded from authorization to take a Peregrine Falcon.

-- A random draw will be conducted of five qualified applicants who will be eligible to take a passage peregrine.
-Only one non-resident applicant will be randomly selected from the pool of applicants.
+- A random draw will be conducted of three qualified Virginia applicants who will be eligible to take a passage peregrine.

 - Only one passage Peregrine Falcon may be captured and possessed by a falconer.